Here's why experts and lawmakers say you can't compare Black Lives Matter protesters to the US Capitol mob - KESQ

 Here’s why experts and lawmakers say you can’t compare Black Lives Matter protesters to the US Capitol mob

-Hours before President Donald Trump was impeached on Wednesday for his role in inciting last week’s deadly attack, lawmakers described the rioters as White supremacists.
+Hours before President Donald Trump was impeached for his role in inciting last week’s deadly attack, several lawmakers described the rioters as White supremacists.

-During the impeachment debate to excoriate Trump, Rep. Cori Bush of Missouri, who was a veteran BLM activist before becoming a legislator, called the President “white supremacist in chief.”
+During the impeachment debate Wednesday to excoriate Trump, Rep. Cori Bush of Missouri, who was a veteran BLM activist before becoming a legislator, called the President “White supremacist in chief.”

 “Madam Speaker, St. Louis and I rise in support of the article of impeachment against Donald J Trump.
 If we fail to remove a White supremacist President who incited a white supremacist insurrection, it’s communities like Missouri’s First District that suffer the most,” Bush said during her speech.